-While the most recent Doing Business data reflect how well the credit information system and collateral and bankruptcy laws in Philippines support lending and borrowing today, data over time can help show where
+While the most recent Doing Business data reflect how well the credit information system and collateral and bankruptcy laws in Malaysia support lending and borrowing today, data over time can help show where institutions and regulations have been strengthened and where they have not (table 6.1).
+That can help identify where the potential for improvement is greatest.

-Table 6.1 The ease of getting credit in Philippines over time By Doing Business report year
+Table 6.1 The ease of getting credit in Malaysia over time